 This appears to be some kind of desperate projection.
 I get that in current pop culture witches are a symbol of female power, but that doesn’t mean this story is one of empowerment.
 Thomasin is backed into a corner with no options and she “chooses” witchcraft because it’s that, solitary starvation, or the noose.
 If that’s your idea of empowerment then why did we even need liberation, am I right ladies??

-Let’s back up a little so I can say: THE VVITCH is a decent and decently scary film.
+Let’s back up a little so I can say: THE VVITCH is a good and decently scary film.
 It also has a premise I’m deeply into.
 In my other life as a Serious Artist (read: mostly unemployed playwright) I too have had occasion to make something that drew on firsthand sources about 17th century “witches.”
 These sources are fascinatingly weird.
 It’s a great place to start for a horror movie.
 It also feels like a recipe for the kind of flick I really like because by necessity there are going to be multiple three-dimensional female characters!
 It’s a low bar but one many films fail to surmount.
 THE VVITCH has two.
 Bravo!
 I suppose!
 But there’s a difference between accidentally making a movie where (some) women are people and making a feminist film.

 In the last 30 years or so the image of the witch in popular culture has become a lot more empowered and empowering than classic concepts of witches.
 All my favorite witches are modern witches: Phoebe Halliwell, Sarah Bailey, Hermione “I-single-handedly-saved-the-world-and-get-no-credit” Granger.